Shark (musician)

-Shark (born David Sharkey Shaw) is a Los Angeles–based musician, film composer, radio host, and is a founding member and guitarist for American alternative band Wild Colonials.
+David Sharkey Shaw, known professionally as Shark, is an American musician, film composer, radio host, and founding member and guitarist for the American alternative band Wild Colonials.
 He also records under the name Shark and Co..
 The name Sharkey is an Anglicised form of the Gaelic "O'Searcaigh", composed of the elements "O", male descendant of, with "Searcach", a byname meaning "beloved".
 The name originated in County Tyrone, and is now to be found located in considerable numbers in various parts of Northern Ireland.

 Career

 Big Bam Boo

 Shark was one-half of the duo Big Bam Boo, that released one album, Fun, Faith, & Fairplay, on MCA Records (Uni Records in US) in 1989.
 Three singles were released from the album.
 One single, "Shooting From My Heart", was a Top 40 hit in Canada and entered the UK singles chart on 28 January 1989 and reached number 61; it was in the chart for two weeks.

 An unreleased second album was released digitally in 2008 as The New York Tapes.